Five best practices in open source: external engagement

 4. Decentralize governance

 Successful open source is all about decentralization and informality, two things large organizations are traditionally terrible at.
 Think about what most large organizations optimize for: meetings, in-house email, strict hierarchy, and tightly held process.
 In the world of open source, you don’t hold a meeting to merge a pull request.
 Email is foregone and process is exposed through public discussions.
 Heck, you don’t even need to be in the office or wearing a suit to comment on an issue.
-In order to be successful, and the step most large organizations overlook, is that to participate, you need to be a member of the community, not you the organization, but you the human.
+To be successful, and the step most large organizations overlook, is that to participate, you need to be a member of the community, not you the organization, but you the human.
 Open source developers can tell the difference between someone who is “one of them” and “gets it”, and someone who drops in once or week to communicate already-made decisions or follows a telemarketing-like support script when interacting with contributors.
-Put another way, no matter how much you water it, astroturf will never grow.
+Put another way, no matter how much you water it, AstroTurf will never grow.

 When the White House merges a pull request, it’s done by a developer familiar with the project.
 The CIO doesn’t bring a laptop into the situation room and ask the President to sign off on the changes.
 That’d be crazy.
 The president isn’t a software developer, and the people in that room presumably have much better things to do.
 Yet more often than not, participating in the open source community is seen bureaucratically as public engagement, and thus, must be funneled through a public affairs office or similar committee-like blocking experience.